Battle of Königsberg: Prelude and initial attacks

 Hundreds chose to cross the front line, but about 2,000 women and children a day chose to cross the ice on foot to Pillau.
-On his return from a visit to Berlin, Erich Koch the Gauleiter of East Prussia chose to stay in the relative safety of Pillau to organise the evacuation rather than return to Königsberg.
-The first evacuation steamer from Pillau carrying 1,800 civilians and 1,200 casualties reached safety on the 29 January.
+On his return from a visit to Berlin, Erich Koch, the Gauleiter of East Prussia, chose to stay in the relative safety of Pillau to organize the evacuation rather than return to Königsberg.
+The first evacuation steamer from Pillau carrying 1,800 civilians and 1,200 casualties reached safety on the 28 January.

+The only remaining way to escape Königsberg to Pillau was through Metgethen, a strategically important quarter.
+On the 29th, it was attacked by the Red Army and completely overrun.

 Throughout February, there was desperate fighting as the Germans tried to maintain the narrow connection between Königsberg and Samland.
 For a time, Soviet troops were successful in severing that connection and cutting the city off completely.

-However, on 19 February the 3rd Panzer Army and the 4th Army attacked from the direction of Pillau, managing to force open a corridor from Königsberg to Pillau.
+On 19 February the 3rd Panzer Army and the 4th Army attacked from the direction of Pillau, managing to force open a corridor from Königsberg to Pillau.
 Led by a captured Soviet T-34 tank, this attack was spearheaded by the 1st Infantry Division from Königsberg, intended to link with General Hans Gollnick's XXVIII Corps, which held parts of the Samland peninsula, including the vital port of Pillau.
 Capturing the town of Metgethen, the unit opened the way for the 5th Panzer Division to join with Gollnick's forces near the town of Gross Heydekrug the next day.
-This action solidified the German defense of the area until April, re-opening the land route from Königsberg to Pillau, through which supplies could be delivered by ship and the wounded and refugees could be evacuated.
-This month-long battle is sometimes called the first siege of Königsberg.
+This action solidified the German defence of the area until April, re-opening the land route from Königsberg to Pillau, through which supplies could be delivered by ship and the wounded and refugees could be evacuated.
+This month-long battle is sometimes called the First Siege of Königsberg.

-In March the situation had stabilized – by now, the main front line had moved hundreds of kilometers to the west, and capturing the city took a much lower priority for the Soviets.
+In March the situation had stabilized – by now, the main front line had moved hundreds of kilometres to the west, and capturing the city took a much lower priority for the Soviets.
 Even so, the garrison was intact and showed no signs of surrender.
-Eventually the Soviet command decided to capture the city by assault rather than a siege.
+Eventually, the Soviet command decided to capture the city by assault rather than a siege.